andyml123/andyml123.github.io/get-well-wishes-for-coworker.md

 title: 38 Get Well Wishes for a Coworker
 title2: Get Well Wishes for a Coworker
 description: >-
-  Wish a sick coworker or colleague to get better with one of these thoughtful get well messages and quotes
+  Wish a sick coworker or colleague a speedy recovery with one of these thoughtful get well messages and quotes
 permalink: /get-well-wishes-coworker/
 image: /img/get-well-wishes-coworker.jpg